-May 28, 2009 - Spotlights
+July 28, 2009 - Spotlights

 Commercial real estate activity in Chittenden County has been slow, but deals are getting done.
 The local market in the greater Burlington area has been affected by the national recession.
-Two significant retailers have closed their doors; Circuit City and Linens & Things.
+Two significant retailers have closed their doors: Circuit City and Linens & Things.
 IBM, the state's largest employer, has laid off a large portion of its work force in Essex, and many local business are having to tighten their belts.
 However, there is positive activity taking place in the market with some exciting deals being completed.

+CVS Pharmacy recently purchased a property at the corner of Rte.
+15 and Essex Way in Essex.
+Construction is underway and the new drive-thru pharmacy should open in early 2010.
 The USCIS will be leasing a 75,000 s/f office building at Taft Corners.
-The building, well on its way to completion, is located next to the New England Federal Credit Union on Harvest Lane in Williston.
+That building, well on its way to completion, is located next to the New England Federal Credit Union on Harvest Lane in Williston.

 Construction has begun on a new Moe's Southwest Grill, which will be located on a stand-alone pad in front of PetsMart at Taft Corners in Williston.
 This will be the second Chittenden County location for the national chain.

 In South Burlington, J.P.
-Morgan Chase Bank has leased 11,000 s/f of class A office space at 55 Community Dr. The building, located in Technology Park, will house a data entry center for the bank.
+Morgan Chase Bank has leased 11,000 s/f of Class A office space at 55 Community Dr. The building, located in Technology Park, will house a data entry center for the bank.
 These are just a few examples of the deals that are being done in Chittenden County.
 The wheels of commerce are turning slowly, but they are not moving in reverse.